-Required format for case reports: Font: Times New Roman; Font size: 10-point or 12-point; Line spacing: 1.5 or double; Margins: 0.5-inch or 1-inch on all sides; Page length: not more than five, 8.5 x 11 inch.
+Required format for case reports: Font: Times New Roman; Font size: 11-point; Line spacing: 1.5; Margins: not less than 0.5-inch or greater than 1-inch on all sides; Page length: not more than five, 8.5 x 11 inch.
 Reports should be written in either American or British English using proper spelling & grammar.
 Case reports that do not meet these requirements will be rejected.
 The case reports must be the original work of the applicant.
 These are professional reports so spelling and grammar factor into the overall evaluation.
 If excessive spelling and/or grammar errors are present that take away from the ability to evaluate the content of the report, it could result in rejection of the case report.